Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - **Top 10 Countries By Reported Cases:**
 - In this analysis on the top 10 countries by reported Covid-19 cases, insights were offered into the global distribution and magnitude of the pandemic.
 Let's analyze each country to understand the patterns and trends observed:
 - __United States of America:__ Leading the list with 103,436,829 reported cases, the USA remained heavily impacted by the pandemic, highlighting ongoing challenges in containment efforts.
+- __China:__ Despite stringent containment measures, China reports approximately 99 million cases, indicative of ongoing challenges in managing Covid-19 transmission.
 - __India:__ Following closely with 45,008,620 reported cases, India continued to experience significant transmission rates despite recent vaccination efforts and containment measures.
 - __France:__ France reported 38,997,490 cases, indicating substantial community transmission and the need for stringent public health interventions to curb the spread.
 - __Germany:__ With 38,437,756 reported cases, Germany faced persistent challenges in controlling outbreaks and ensuring healthcare capacity amidst the pandemic.
 - __Brazil:__ Brazil reported 37,519,960 cases, reflecting the widespread transmission of the virus and the strain on the country's healthcare system.
+- __Republic of Korea, Japan:__ East Asian countries such as South Korea and Japan report significant case counts of 34,571,873 and 33,803,572 respectively, highlighting the challenges in controlling the spread despite effective public health measures.
 - __Italy:__ Italy reported 26,495,903 cases, demonstrating the continued impact of the pandemic on European countries and the importance of coordinated response efforts.
 - __United Kingdom of Great Britain and Northern Ireland:__ The UK reported 24,812,582 cases, underscoring the need for continued vigilance and adherence to public health guidelines to mitigate transmission rates.
-- __Russian Federation:__ Russia reported 23,576,556 cases, exposing the global reach of the pandemic and the challenges in controlling transmission in densely populated regions.
-- __Mexico:__ Mexico reported 7,702,731 cases, indicating significant transmission rates and the need for enhanced testing, contact tracing, and vaccination efforts.
-- __Peru:__ Peru reported 4,530,620 cases, underlining the impact of the pandemic on countries with limited healthcare infrastructure and resources.